abhishek-kumar-code/Redfish_Public/Specification.md

 The client may use this fragment to identify the [action definition](#resource-actions) within the [referenced](#referencing-other-schemas) Redfish Schema document associated with the specified namespace.

 The value of the property is a JSON object containing a property named "target" whose value is a relative or absolute URL used to invoke the action.
+The "target" property is defined in the [OData JSON Format](#OData-JSON) specification.

 The property representing the available action may be annotated with the [AllowableValues](#allowable-values) annotation in order to specify the list of allowable values for a particular parameter.